fonoster/routr-walkthrough-tutorial/tutorial.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

-You’re all set!
+You're all set!

 You can now install and run a Routr instance and issue some basic commands.

-For more tutorials and information about Routr, refer to the [Routr Offical Website](https://routr.io/docs/overview).
+For more tutorials and information about Routr, refer to the [Routr Offical Website](https://routr.io/docs).

 **Don't forget to clean up after yourself**: If you created test projects, be sure to delete them to avoid unnecessary charges.
 Use `gcloud projects delete <PROJECT-ID>`.